Get to Know Jack Attack

-Jack Attack emulates the style of play of the revolutionary Australian Premier League, which was staged at Club Pine Rivers and broadcast live on Fox Sports and SkyTV NZ last November.
-The Jack Attack program allows you to bring the APL format and style of play directly to clubland, where they can capitalise on it’s social, fast past format to help boast participation, by appealing to people opposed to playing in longer formats like pennant, and providing a more structured competition than barefoot bowls.
+Described as the Twenty20 of lawn bowls, the Jack Attack program allows you to bring this exciting format and style of play directly to clubland.
+Done right, you can capitalise on it’s social, fast past format to help boast participation, by appealing to people opposed to playing in longer formats like pennant, and providing a more structured competition than barefoot bowls.

-The Jack Attack program is intended to be run as a six to eight week competition, staged ideally on a midweek evening.
-The format of two bowl triples with substitutions permitted, two sets of five ends, a sudden death tie-breaker if required, and a duration of play of just 60-75 minutes.
+The Jack Attack program is intended to be run as a six-to-eight-week competition, staged ideally on a midweek evening.
+The format consists of two bowl triples with substitutions permitted, two sets of five ends, a sudden death tie-breaker if required, and a duration of play of just 60-75 minutes.

 - Make it enjoyable to ensure all players are having fun!